saigecarter/DH110-22F-Demo/ASSIGNMENT02/README.md

 ### Introduction

-The UCLA Economics website is the primary source of information for classes, major requirements, resources, and research opportunities for economics majors studying at UCLA.
-It supplies information for the undergraduate, master, and Ph.D level.
-The user is able to search for available workshops, look into major requirements, and contact the counseling department through this website.

 The Funding the Ocean website is used as a way to provide those involved in/interested in conservation efforts with information and resources.
 It provides access to a funding map of ocean conservation efforts, a database/library of case studies, affinity groups, news, and report repositories on ocean conservation, information about the SDG goals, and a place to share knowledge.

 After conducting a heuristic analysis on this website, several usability problems were apparent.